isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2238.md

 ---
-title: QuickBooks Online - A-Start Tisch Accounting QuickBooks Standard Package
+title: HRSS & Payroll Processing with JustLogin - Package (16 - 25 Employees)
 permalink: /productivity-solutions-grant/solutionrepo/solution2238
 ---

 ### Description

-Tisch Global Corporate Advisory is offering A-Start , a seamless cloud accounting solution to help your business with accurate accounting, reconciliation and invoice management.
-Access your accounts in real-time, anytime and anywhere with our market-leading professional suite of solutions.
+Match Resources Pte Ltd is a full-service Human Resources consulting firm that uses an innovative SaaS HRSS ecosystem.
+The firm combines HR management expertise and cutting-edge cloud software to support local SMEs in digitizing and automating their crucial HR processes.
+The SaaS modules include Employment Information System, Leave Management, Expense Claims, Time Attendance, and Payroll Processing, all of which are conveniently accessible via a mobile application.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/TischGlobal20200717_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedMatchResourcesPayrollAnnex3CRwef27May2021_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria